Madras Presidency: Geography

 At its greatest extent, the Madras Presidency included much of southern India.

-Present-day territories that were once part of the presidency are the whole Indian State of Andhra Pradesh excluding the region of Banaganapalle Princely State, the Tondai Nadu, Kongu Nadu, Chola Nadu and part of Pandya Nadu regions of Tamil Nadu, the Malabar region of North Kerala, the Lakshadweep Islands, the Ganjam, Gajapati, Rayagada, Koraput, Nabarangapur and Malkangiri districts of southern Odisha and the Bellary, Dakshina Kannada, and Udupi districts of Karnataka and the parts of Jayashankar Bhupalapalli, Bhadradri Kothagudem districts of Telangana.
+Present-day territories that were once part of the presidency are the whole Indian State of Andhra Pradesh excluding the region of Banaganapalle Princely State, the Tondai Nadu, Kongu Nadu, Chola Nadu and part of Pandya Nadu regions of Tamil Nadu, the Malabar region of North Kerala, the Lakshadweep Islands, the Ganjam, Gajapati, Rayagada, Koraput, Nabarangapur and Malkangiri districts of southern Odisha and the Bellary and South Canara districts of Karnataka and the parts of Jayashankar Bhupalapalli, Bhadradri Kothagudem districts of Telangana.

 The presidency had its winter capital at Madras and summer capital at Ootacamund.

 Demographics

 In 1822, the Madras Presidency underwent its first census, which returned a population of 13,476,923.
 A second census conducted between 1836 and 1837 recorded a population of 13,967,395, an increase of only 490,472 over 15 years.
 The first quinquennial population enumeration took place from 1851 until 1852.
 It returned a population of 22,031,697.
 Subsequent enumerations were made in 1851–52, 1856–57, 1861–62, and 1866–67.
 The population of Madras Presidency was tallied at 22,857,855, 24,656,509 in 1861–62 and 26,539,052 in 1866–67.
 The first organised census of India was conducted in 1871 and returned a population of 31,220,973 for the Madras Presidency.
 Since then, a census has been conducted once every ten years.
 The last census of British India held in 1941 counted a population of 49,341,810 for the Madras Presidency.